 1. API Security

 Access control is the number-one security driver for an API Gateway technology.
-It serves as a governor of sorts so an organization can manage who can access an API and establish rules around how data requests are handled.
+It serves as a governor of sorts, so an organization can manage who can access an API and establish rules around how data requests are handled.
 Authentication and Authorization are of primary importance.
+Read about the role of the API Gateway.

 An API Gateway should ensure only authenticated users can access the backend APIs by providing an authentication layer.
 The API Gateway should be able to integrate with existing and custom authentication providers.
 This ensures the back-end APIs don’t have to implement this logic and any changes to the authentication schemes require no changes to the backend.